hyperledger-labs/fabric-channeled-add-ons-gen/README.md

 6. Use the given credentials

-   The private key used for all users is provided in `assets/privateKey.pem`.
+   The private keys for the users created on startup are printed on the application logs.
-   You can use it to log in as one of the existing users.
+   Copy them and use them with the extension.

 ## Clean up